QTS Application

 During the QTS course, will we be required to prepare a file containing evidence against the teaching standards?
 If so, will we get guidance on how to prepare it?

 You will not be asked to prepare any file containing any evidence.
 You will be asked to write eight justifications to prove that you meet the 8 Teachers’ Standards and will be provided with guidance once you have completed the application process and are enrolled.
-You will also gain advice from your TES Pathway Tutor, who will be assigned once registered.
+You will also gain advice from your Pathway Tutor, who will be assigned once registered.

 Is AOR a course that will prepare us for the QTS process, or is it an evaluation process that will only highlight what/where we lack?

 You will also be required to have 6 lesson observations conducted by your in-school mentor and three observations by expert/experienced colleagues.
 At the end of this period, your PT will conduct an online or face-to-face visit, which includes a joint lesson observation with your online mentor, a professional discussion with you, your mentor and school leaders around the 8 Teachers’ Standards and Part 2 of the Standards.
-If everything is in order, the PT completes a report and recommends you for final assessment.
+If everything is in order, the PT will complete a report and recommend you for final assessment.

 Scroll to Top